elopay/slate/source/index.html.md

                "Content-Type" => "application/json"
 ```

 The elopage API allows to initiative payments and complete payments on its optimized payment interfaces.
 In order to process payments you first need to create a payment link.
 With the payment link creation you receive the 'url_to_pay' parameter to which you must redirect the payer to complete payment.
 There after you can redirect the user back to your URL and forward information.

-<aside class="warning">WARNING: please do not use this payment_link as created product - you can create payment_link for only one payment, and after the payment it won't be avaliable</aside>
+After payer proceed with payment, or after the payment state changes from pending/waiting to success/error, you will get webhook to the 'webhook_url', which you sent to sales page referenced to this payment.

 ### POST